 #3 Reach Out for Help

 Time is money.
-There is no shame in hiring someone to do the tasks that you are not talented at or are difficult for you to accomplish given time constraints.
-Maybe that means adjusting your monthly budget on things like dining out in order to budget for someone to clean your home or take care of your lawn.
-In the long run, getting time back in the day will bring you a sense of inner peace that you simply can't put a price on.
+There is no shame in hiring someone to do the tasks you are not talented at or difficult to accomplish given time constraints.
+Maybe that means adjusting your monthly budget on things like dining out to budget for someone to clean your home or take care of your lawn.
+In the long run, getting time back in the day will bring you a sense of inner peace that you can't put a price on.

 For that reason, schedule self-care in your calendar.
 It can even be a 15-minute break in the day to enjoy a cup of coffee or tea or listen to some soothing music.
 You'll emerge refreshed and with a new perspective.
 As an interior designer, I aim to create spaces that inspire calm.
 With the right spacing and accessories, a designated room or even a corner of your home can become a place that invites you to be still for a few minutes each day.

 You may know from reading my blog that I love minimalism as it relates to home design.
 This approach can also apply to things like your clothing, toiletries, and other household items.
 The less you have, the less you need to maintain.
 Find your favorite products and replenish only those items.